fluree/docs.flur.ee/src/content/0.13.0/library/nodejs/nodejs-overview.md

 ## Overview

-Using the NodeJS library, a NodeJS service can be configured as a fully-functioning query peer.
+Using the Node.js library, a Node.js service can be configured as a fully-functioning query peer.
 After establishing an initial connection, a web socket is used to communicate to a ledger server/group.

 The main commands are below.

-> For the downloadable version, unless you changed the default `fdb-api-port`, the full URL is `http://localhost:8080/`

 Action | Command | Explanation
 -- | -- | --